2406-ta-team/comp2406-git-tutorial/Tutorial.md

 ## (Optional) Liveshares

 If you chose to work with a partner during the assignments, you may find it useful to work on it simultaneously.
 This is where liveshares are handy.
 They are essentially a google docs for coding

-For this tutorial you can chose either to use VSCode liveshare or Atom Teletype (YOU DO NOT NEED TO DO BOTH).

 - [VSCode Liveshare](#vscode-liveshare)
 - [Atom Teletype](#atom-liveshare)